martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 In addition to the constraints described in {{limits}}, the attacker in this example also needs the ability to view and drop packets between victims.
-That is, the attacker is on-path.
+That is, the attacker is on-path for media.

 The attack shown in {{implausible-attack}} depends on a somewhat implausible set of conditions.
 It is intended to demonstrate what sort of attack is possible